Yigit4416/my-drive/README.md

 - [x] make share button fully functioning
 - [x] make rename
 - [x] loading screen looks ridiculus take a look at that
-- [ ] child folders are not deleted
+- [x] child folders are not deleted from db and child files are not deleted from s3 when deleting the parent folder
 - [x] make sure that when uploading something make it reload
 - [ ] look for how to show users pdf or excel files
 - [x] make sure that uploading will be at client side not on server